zhanglab/psamm/docs/commands.rst

 By default, this performs a standard FBA and the result is output as tab-separated values with the reaction ID, the reaction flux and the reaction equation.
-If the parameter ``--loop-removal`` is given, the flux of the internal reactions is further constrained to remove internal loops.
+If the parameter ``--loop-removal`` is given, the flux of the internal reactions is further constrained to remove internal loops [Schilling00]_.
 Loop removal is more time-consuming and under normal cicumstances the biomass reaction flux will *not* change in response to the loop removal (only internal reaction fluxes may change).
 The ``--loop-removal`` option is followed by ``none`` (no loop removal), ``tfba`` (removal using thermodynamic constraints), or ``l1min`` (L1 minimization of the fluxes).
 For example, the following command performs an FBA with thermodynamic constraints:

 .. code-block:: shell